paolobang/portfolio/README.md

 This is is part of Professional Certificate in Coding: Full Stack Development with MERN by MIT.
-This project uses Javascript, CSS, HTML and MapBox Web Services API.
-The app shows the real time bus tracker in the city of Boston.
-The marker moves along the streets as the bus would.
-Also show some relevant information such as a Bus Number, their coordinates and last time location.
+Here you will see my portfolio and bio about my career.

 <p align="right">(<a href="#top">back to top</a>)</p>